DaveSailors/virtual-automations/awscli/README.md

 To connect to the Bastion Instance:

-1. From the AWS EC2 user interface select the instance and click on the connect button
+ - From the AWS EC2 user interface select the instance and click on the connect button
  - Click on the "Connect" button at the top
  - copy/paste the ssh command into your work space at the Linux command line and hit <ENTER>
-     - it will use the .pem key file created by the script to authenticate you
+ - you should be logged in.. no password is needed with the key.